voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

     order to persist changes to the database when editing video samples and/or their frames that are in datasets.

-:ref:`See this page <manually-building-datasets>` for more information about building labeled video samples.
+:ref:`See this page <loading-custom-datasets>` for more information about building labeled video samples.

 DatasetViews